-The statutory basis for cartel prohibition and the enforcement regime is Law No. 4054 on the Protection of Competition of December 13, 1994 ("Competition Law").
 The Competition Law finds its underlying rationale in Article 167 of the Turkish Constitution of 1982, which authorises the state to take appropriate measures to secure the functioning of the markets and to prevent the formation of monopolies or cartels.
 The Turkish cartel regime by nature applies administrative and civil (not criminal) law.
 The Competition Law applies to individuals and companies alike and even to public corporations if they act as an undertaking within the meaning of the Competition Law.
+The Competition Law is similar to European Union law and the Amendment Law seeks to add the Authority's experience of more than 20 years of enforcement to the Competition Law and bring it closer to European Union law.
 Article 4 of the Competition Law is the applicable provision for cartel-specific cases and provides the basic principles of the cartel regulation.
 The provision is akin to and closely modelled on Article 101(1) of the Treaty on the Functioning of the European Union ("TFEU").
 Article 4 prohibits all agreements between undertakings, decisions by associations of undertakings and concerted practices which have (or may have) as their object or effect the prevention, restriction or distortion of competition.
 Similar to Article 101(1) of the TFEU, the provision does not define the term "cartel" explicitly.
 However, Article 4 prohibits all kinds of restrictive agreements, including any form of cartel agreements.